dnanexus/dxfuse/README.md

 ## Spark output

-dxfuse in `-writeable` mode supports output from the `file:///` protocol in spark.
+dxfuse in `-limitedWrite` mode supports output from the `file:///` protocol in spark.

 ## Upload benchmarks